isomerpages/moe-sash/pages/Test Ad.md

 **Application Procedure**

-1. Complete the application form.
-The applic(at)ion form can be downloaded from the section below or you may get a hardcopy from the school’s General Office.
-[Application Form](/files/appexistingsch.pdf)
+1. Download and complete the [Application Form](/files/appexistingsch.pdf).
+You may also get a hardcopy from the School’s General Office.

-2. Attached the following documents together with the application:zz
+3. Attached the following documents together with the application:
 * Photocopy of the NRIC (front and back)
 * List of proposed menu and pricing for all items
-* Photocopy of relevant certificates such as Basic Food Hygiene Course, etc
+* Photocopy of relevant certificates such as basic food hygiene course, etc

-3. Submit the completed application form and document by closing date via email OR to the school’s General Office
+3. Submit the completed application form and document by closing date via email OR to the School’s General Office.

 * Address: 110 Woodlands Crescent S737803
 * Contact No: 63654490